33 injured after accident involving SMRT, SBS Transit buses in Jalan Jurong Kechil

 Similarly, the back of the SMRT bus was dented with the back window fully shattered.
 The lights at the back of the bus had also become dislodged.

+"We would also like to apologise to affected passengers who were inconvenienced by this morning's accident.
+Meanwhile, we are assisting the police in their investigations.”

-"Five SBS Transit communications teams are now at the hospitals to render assistance to the injured.
+Senior vice president of corporate communications at SBS Transit Tammy Tan said the company has sent five communications teams to hospitals to render assistance to the injured.